yoshuawuyts/knowledge/architecture/auth.md

 can only read / write cookies for their own domain, and only the real site can also set their headers.

+### sync token++
+Every response returns a new token.
+Tokens are added to a pool.
+If the chain of tokens used is broken, validation CSRF happened and thus a request is thrown out.
+A dedicated attacker might implement the token pool handling logic, but that would add a great amount of complexity.
+Further matching of tokens + headers could further obfuscate this.

+In the case of `http2` a single request token in the pool is sufficient, making the implementation more secure because there is no pool of tokens to read from.
+State is then managed internally, which means that if the token was used for some reason CSRF happened and appropriate measures can be taken.

 ### links
 - [owasp/csrf](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29)
 - [whitehatsec/session-token](https://blog.whitehatsec.com/tag/session-token/)